You can lead or host a team or join. We make it easy to host Fellows to complete projects for your organization.

-The pre-departure Orientation consists of ten lessons with 50 short videos (2-5 minutes), and online questions for you to respond to course content and engage with fellow Converge participants around the world.
+The pre-departure Orientation consists of ten lessons with 50 short videos (2-5 minutes), and online questions for you to respond to course content and engage with your personal Mentor, your Host, other Fellows on your team, and Converge Coordinators.

 Lesson 1 – The Changing Face of Missions